FedericoSaitta/Chess_Engine/README.md

 The goal is to write a chess engine that is at least around the 1700 FIDE level.

 ## Board Representation:
--1D Python array with integers representing pieces.
+-1D Python array with integers representing pieces

+## Opening Book:
+- Chooses opening branches randomly from a database of 10 000 games obtained from ficsgames.org.
+The games are filtered to only include 2400+ rated games with minimum 15 minutes on the clock each.
+- Opening book only spans 9 turns, often it lasts only a couple though.

 ## Move Generation:
 - Generates pins and checks to only generate legal moves